Sushi bake is a baked sushi casserole and a deconstructed sushi roll. You get all the sushi taste without the complicated process of rolling them!

 How to eat sushi bake

-Place it onto a seaweed square, curl the seaweed under, and enjoy.
+Next, place it onto a seaweed square, curl the seaweed under, and immediately eat and enjoy.
 This way, it kinda looks like a sushi roll.
 But don’t overthink it, just enjoy it!

 Yes, it’s seafood and rice.
 It’s like eating sushi.